microsoft/WhatTheHack/052-SAPAppModernization/Student/Challenge-04.md

 ## Success Criteria

-- Run an ASP.NET MVC Core app that can view and edit data in SAP S/4 HANA via RESTful OData calls, that have been secured and routed via an Azure API Management gateway, whilst your users have been authenticated via Azure Active Directory using OpenID Connect.
+- At the end of this hack you will have deployed and run an ASP.NET MVC Core app that can view and edit data in SAP S/4 HANA via RESTful OData calls, that have been secured and routed via an Azure API Management gateway, whilst your users have been authenticated via Azure Active Directory using OpenID Connect.

 ## Learning Resources